9ae/ace/wiki/vault/s.1_07.md

 *If we throw the Lessa's murder storyline back in, what if they are killed the same way and Vio recognizes it?*

 ## and so?

+Vio finds a part of a butterfly wing caught in vent.
+Upon inspection it belongs to a butterfly not native to this region.
+The natural science garden has a few for them.